Piroozfar/Named-Entity-Recognition/21 Classes - QANER/README.md

 # Named Entity Recognition (NER) in Farsi
-This is the 21-class Named-entity recognition model for Persian.
+Training QaNER model on the 21-class Named-entity recognition dataset for Persian.

 Predicts NER tags: